 Azamara offers a smaller ship cruising experience with an emphasis on the cruise destinations.

 The Norwegian Breakaway is a large, modern cruise ship with interesting features such as The Waterfront seaside promenade, a Thermal Spa Suite, and an activities deck that includes spectacular water slides and a challenging ropes course.

 Oceania offers a luxury mid-size cruise ship experience and a variety of cruise itineraries.
 Marina only occasionally sails from Miami.

 The Norwegian Bliss spends summers in Alaska and winters in Miami, sailing a regular schedule of 7-night cruises to the Caribbean.

-The Symphony of the Seas, launching in 2018, is the world’s largest cruise ship.
-The Symphony will sail regular weekly cruises from Miami beginning in November of 2018.
+Launched in 2018, the Symphony of the Seas is one of the world’s largest cruise ships.
+The Symphony sails regular weekly cruises from Miami.

 Refurbished in 2016, and with a guest capacity of just 684, Sirena offers an intimate small ship experience with multiple fine dining options, luxurious spa, and more.

 The Seven Seas Mariner is an all-suites ship.
 Each stateroom has a a private balcony, sitting area and walk-in closet.